Now Accepting New Patients!

 The most common STARband design includes a plastic outer shell with a side-opening and soft, thick inner liner.

-A SmartSoc scanning system is used to scan for the cranial remolding orthoSTARBRrandsis (CRO).
+A SmartSoc scanning system is used to scan for the cranial remolding orthosis (CRO).

 Fitting the STARband requires the practitioner to apply the orthosis to the child and trim the device to fit appropriately.
 This process may take a few trips to accomplish as we want to ensure we do not remove too much of the brace while still ensuring it will be comfortable and effective for the child to wear.